tshauck/msn-kit/README.md

     stats              Compute stats for inputs
 ```

-Yours may look different depending on the version that was installed vs the
-last time this README was updated 😄.
-You'll also likely want to place `mm` is a
-location that is on your `PATH`.
+The above command assumes the directory to `mm` has been placed on your path.

 ## Installation